LlewBach/aj-builder/README.md

 My mentor uses a 4k screen so I accomodated this as well

-- 3840x2160 - Pass
+- 3840x2160 - Pass.

+3) "Users can easily find the contact page.
+Autocomplete works for the input fields.
+The form requires essential information and a valid email syntax in order to successfully submit.
+The form provides feedback if there has been an input error that needs addressing or has successfully submitted."

-#### Users can input information into the contact form and submit successfully.
+#### Users can input information into the contact form with autocomplete options available and submit successfully.

-1) Navigate to the website's contact page
+> 1) Navigate to the website's contact page
-2) Enter correct information into the form and press submit
+> 2) Enter correct information into the form, check to see if autocomplete options appear for relevant input fields and press submit
-3) Given that this is a fictitious site, I'll not require that the submit button actually submits
+> 3) Given that this is a fictitious site, I'll not require that the submit button actually submits

 Test result: Pass.

 #### If users input information incorrectly into the contact form, they will not be able to submit and they will be notified of any errors.
 This will include required fields, syntax validation and user feedback.

-1) Navigate to website's contact page
+> 1) Navigate to website's contact page
-2) Press submit with an empty form.
+> 2) Press submit with an empty form.
 Ensure user is notified that the first required field is required
-3) Enter correct text then press submit.
+> 3) Enter correct text then press submit.
 Ensure user is notified that the second required field is required.
 Enter correct text.
 Repeat for all required input fields (all but 'add photos')
-4) For the email field, enter a random string to ensure that the user is prompted to enter a valid email address
+> 4) For the email field, enter a random string to ensure that the user is prompted to enter a valid email address

+Test result: Pass.

+4) "Users can upload pictures to the contact form."

+> 1) Navigate to website's contact page
+> 2) Under 'Upload Photos', select 'Choose Files' and check that images can be added

 Test result: Pass.